The Yokonuma-Temperley-Lieb Algebra

-Consider $q$ a non-zero complex number.
-The algebra given by the above presentation shall be denoted by ${\rm TL}_n(q)$.
-Note that, by the first two relations there is an epimorphism of the group algebra of the classical braid group, $B_n$, on the algebra ${\rm TL}_n(q)$.
-Also, that relations (\ref{TL4}) are symmetric with respect to the indices $i,j$, so relations (\ref{TL1}) follow from relations (\ref{TL4}).
-Note, finally, that relations (\ref{TL3}) are the well-known quadratic relations of the Iwahori-Hecke algebra ${\rm H}_n(q)$.
-With this last presentation ${\rm TL}_n(q)$ can be considered as a quotient of the ${\rm H}_{n}(q)$ over the two-sided ideal generated by relations (\ref{TL4}).
-It turns out that the set: where $1 \leq j_1 < j_2 < \ldots <j_p \leq n-1 $ and $ 1 \leq j_1 - k_1 < j_2 - k_2 < \ldots < j_p - k_p $, furnishes a linear basis for ${\rm TL}_n(q)$ and the dimension of ${\rm TL}_n(q)$ is equal to the $n^{th}$ Catalan number $C_n= \frac{1}{n+1}$~$2n\choose{n}$ \cite{Jones},\cite{JonesIndex},\cite{Lee}.
-Recall finally, that the Ocneanu trace on the algebras ${\rm H}_n(q)$ passes through to the quotient ${\rm TL}_n(q)$ for certain values of the trace parameter $z$, resulting in the trace that Jones originally constructed on the algebras ${\rm TL}_n$.
+Note that relations (\ref{TL4}) are symmetric with respect to the indices $i,j$, so relations (\ref{TL1}) follow from relations (\ref{TL4}).
+Relations (\ref{TL1})--(\ref{TL3}) are the well--known defining relations of the Iwahori--Hecke algebra ${\rm H}_n(u)$.
+Therefore, ${\rm TL}_n(u)$ can be considered as a quotient of ${\rm H}_{n}(u)$ over the two--sided ideal generated by relations (\ref{TL4}).
+It turns out that the set: